project-march/ProjectMarch/doc/development/testing.rst

 3. Do not depend on writing and reading from external files.
 4. Do not depend on timing in your tests.
 5. Use one ``assert`` per test (i.e. only test one function)
+6. If possible, every method should have at least one unit test
+7. Make a test for every edge case!
+8. Usually, your test code is about as long as your normal code.

 Writing your own tests
 ----------------------